jckouame/EclipseTrainingSlides/slides.md

 title: Step 5: Add toolbar button

-Let's add the command to the toolbar.
+Let's add the command to the view toolbar.

 - Create the menus extension
 - Add a menuContribution, set the locationURI so that it gets displayed in the view toolbar, after additions